HOT WATER

 What are the claims?

-The 31-year old was facing charges including assault occasioning actual bodily harm, domestic violence common assault, and resisting police charges.
+The 31-year old faced charges including assault occasioning actual bodily harm, domestic violence common assault, and resisting police charges back in 2020.
 After appearing in court in 2021, he was acquitted on all counts by the magistrate.

 A few days after the reported incident, his partner at the time signed a police statement.
 She stated that the injuries incurred had arisen from a seizure, rather than Araouzou assaulting her.
 While the woman did have an apparent history of seizures, police at the time were concerned she may have been “too scared to speak”.
 The Australian reports that her hospital records supported these concerns.